 In this article we will explain precisely what UI and UX designers are and do, as well as what it is they have in common, what distinguishes them, which skills their work demands, and how much they earn.
 If you are not clear on any of these topics, we promise you that you will be by the time you reach the end of this article!

 Before we start, please bear in mind that neither of these roles are to be confused with that of a Digital Product Designer.
-We have explored that role, and contrasted it with that of UX design, in a dedicated piece.
+We have already explored the difference between a Product Designer and a UX Designer.

 This is how the contents of this article will be structured.